mindsdb/mindsdb/mindsdb/integrations/handlers/flaml_handler/README.md

 Adding support for more ML tasks: The current version of the handler only supports FLAML for automated machine learning.
 Future versions could potentially add support for **Time Series**, **NLP**, **AutoGen** and [more](https://microsoft.github.io/FLAML/docs/Examples/).

-Enhancing support for fine-tuning pre-existing models: While the handler does support the update() method for fine-tuning pre-existing models, there may be some caveats or limitations that could be addressed in future versions.

 ### Please provide a minimal SQL example that uses this ML engine (pointers to integration tests in the PR also valid)